-What Officer Doe is seeking in this case-namely, post-deprivation process in the form of de novo judicial review after already having received pre-deprivation process-are unique due process rights that are not provided to other public employees and many criminal defendants.
-For example, Officer Doe complains that he "did not have union representation when he was interviewed" by the lieutenant after the incident, and "[n]ot all police officers enjoy the benefits of belonging to a union."
-See Pet.'s Br. at 33, 20.
-However, every day in the trenches of the criminal justice system, people plead guilty to violationlevel offenses and Class B misdemeanors without having received full discovery or the benefit of counsel.
-Without the benefit of counsel, many have no idea that pleading guilty can have massive collateral consequences and can lead to substantial fines.
+ing received full discovery and without the benefit of counsel.
+Without the benefit of counsel, many have no idea that pleading guilty can have life-changing collateral consequences and can lead to substantial fines, license loss, and loss of rights.
 See Lassiter v.
 Department of Social Services, 452 U.S. 18, 26-27 (1981) (holding that a presumption exists that indigent individuals do not have the right to court-appointed counsel unless physical liberty is threatened); State v.
 Weeks, 141 N.H.
 248, 250-51 (1996) ("when no term of incarceration is imposed, a defendant charged with a misdemeanor has no constitutional right to counsel," even where "[t]he fact that the conduct for which the defendant was convicted without the assistance of counsel has collateral ramifications") (emphasis added).
-Simply put, a defendant has a choice whether to plead guilty or not, even in the face of no representation, little information about the allegations, an uncertain sentence, and unknown collateral ramifications.
-And if the person pleads guilty, that person has to live with the collateral consequences of the decision and is not-except in rare circumstances-able to vacate his or her plea.
+Simply put, a defendant has a choice whether to plead guilty or not, even in the face of being unrepresented by counsel, with little information about the allegations, an uncertain sentence, and unknown collateral consequences.
+And if the person pleads guilty, that person has to live with the collateral consequences of the decision and is not-except in rare circumstances able to vacate his or her plea.
 See, e.g., State v.
 Ortiz, 163 N.H.
 506, 510 (2012) ("We have consistently held that as a matter of constitutional due process, the defendant must be advised of the direct consequences of entering a guilty plea, but not the potential collateral consequences, in order for the guilty plea to be considered knowing"; affirming trial court's decision denying request to vacate plea where trial court did not inform defendant of collateral immigration consequences from the conviction because New Hampshire's constitutional due process protections do not require trial courts to advise defendants of such potential consequences during plea colloquy) (emphasis added); State v.
 Vogt, No. 2011-0474, 2013 N.H.
 LEXIS 6, at 2 (N.H.
 Sup.
 Ct.
 Jan.
 31, 2013) (affirming lower court's denial of motion to vacate plea); State v.
 Welch, No. 2011-0703, 2012 N.H.
 LEXIS 103, at 1 (N.H.
 Sup.
 Ct.
 Aug.
 1, 2012) (same).
 Police going through the disciplinary process have no greater constitutional rights than defendants in such similar instances, especially insofar as such misconduct could lead to collateral consequences implicating the EES.
 See also Doe v.
 State, 167 N.H.
 382, 415 (2015) (holding that procedural due process was not violated concerning placement on the sex offender registry for a person who was convicted of a sex offense before the registry was created because "[t]he petitioner was afforded due process during the proceeding that led to his criminal conviction").